-26. Has any body corporate, partnership or unincorporated institution with which you were associated as a director or shareholder, in South Africa or elsewhere, been wound up, made subject to an administration order, otherwise made any compromise or arrangement with its creditors or ceased trading, either while you were associated therewith or within one year after you ceased to be associated therewith, or has anything analogous to any of these events occurred under the laws of any other jurisdiction?
+26. Has any body corporate, partnership or unincorporated institution with which you were associated as a director and/or shareholder and/or beneficial owner, in South Africa or elsewhere, been wound up, made subject to an administration order, otherwise made any compromise or arrangement with its creditors or ceased trading, either while you were associated therewith or within one year after you ceased to be associated therewith, or has anything analogous to any of these events occurred under the laws of any other jurisdiction?
 If so, give particulars: